Form 8.3 - Apex Fundrock Limited: Re Tyman plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit Ordinary Sale 16,341 3.98p
+Purchase/sale Class of relevant security Number of securities Price per unit Ordinary Sale 150,000 3.83p

 (b) Cash-settled derivative transactions